front-end-intermediate/session-1/readme.md

 last
 ```

 Instead of creating multiple variables (the commented out material above), we can use destructuring syntax (the curly braces) to extract information and create multiple variables.
-This comes in handy when data is deeply nested.
+This comes in handy when the data you need to access is deeply nested in an object.

 ```js
 const { twitter, facebook } = me.links.social;